Matherunner/hldoc/weapons.rst

 In the first iteration, the gauss beam will ignore the player, because ``pentIgnore`` is set the be the player entity, as explained in :ref:`gauss mechanism`.
 Selfgauss will only work in the next iteration if ``pentIgnore`` is set to null, and :math:`\mathbf{s}_i = \mathbf{s}_{i+1}`.
 Therefore, selfgauss cannot happen if the beam strikes a non-gauss reflectable entity, for it modifies :math:`\mathbf{s}_{i+1}` in the next iteration.
 Selfgauss cannot happen if the beam reflects, as reflections change :math:`\mathbf{s}_{i+1}` as well.

 Suppose when the player fires the gauss in secondary mode, the beam first strikes some entity at a sufficiently small angle of incidence so that the beam does not reflect.
 Assuming this entity is gauss reflectable, the game will perform two traces to determine the distance between the "exit point" and the entry point.
 This distance is denoted as :math:`\ell`.
 Selfgauss will only work if :math:`\ell` is less than the numerical damage of the beam.
 If the opposite is true, then :math:`\mathbf{s}_{i+1}` will be modified, preventing selfgauss.
 This implies that higher :math:`\ell` is more desirable as it allows for selfgaussing with a greater damage, and thus producing greater boosts.
 The same caveat with regards to the meaning of :math:`\ell` should be applied, as explained in :ref:`entity punch`.
 Namely, while it commonly is found to be the thickness of the entity the beam is hitting, this is not always the case.
-It is not always easy to tell at first sight what :math:`\ell` might be for a given geometry and territory.
+It is not always easy to tell at first sight what :math:`\ell` might be for a given geometry and terrain.

 To perform selfgauss in practice, there are a few notes to keep in mind.
 Recall from :ref:`hitgroup` that attacks that trace to the player's head will deal three times the original damage.
 To save ammo, it is desirable to headshot the player while selfgaussing, giving a higher speed boost to ammo ratio.
 In addition, it is desirable to jump immediately before selfgaussing, as jumping provides an important initial vertical speed that can save health and ammo.
 However, note that a simple jump may not work.
 Recall from :ref:`duckjump` that when the player jumps, the player model plays the jumping animation, which changes the model geometry (and thus the hitboxes' positions) considerably.
 This can prevent headshotting even when the beam is fired from the same viewangles without jumping.
 The solution is to duck and jump, which prevents the jumping animation from playing.